mb720/sparse/readme.md

       second line in second block
     end
       even more unrelated text...

+Assuming that you're interested in the blocks that start with `start` and end with `end`, here's you parse them:
 First of all, you load that file using one of the methods in [scala.io.Source](http://www.scala-lang.org/api/2.11.5/index.html#scala.io.Source$):
 ```scala
 val yourFile = fromFile(new File("parse/this/file"))